HaxeFoundation/code-cookbook/assets/content/cookbook/Abstract types/abstracts-with-type-params.md

 Good news are - with Haxe we can stay type-safe by using type parameters and abstracts!

-Let's examine the `setProperty` example from the code above...
+Let's examine the `setProperty` example from the code above.

 ## Step 1.
 Proper typing of string values